jaclu/tmux-conf/docs/scripting.md

 ## Bash

-Default is to generate /bin/sh style POSIX scripts.
+Default is to assume /bin/sh style POSIX scripts.
 If bash functionality is needed, self.es.create() has an optional param use_bash that can be set to True